-Communism is a political, social, philosophical and economic doctrine aiming to replace private property and a profit-based economy with common ownership of major means of production.
-Communism aims to diminish the two classes of society – the working class and the capitalist class – so that the capitalist class will no longer profit off of the working class.
+Communism is a political, social, philosophical, and economic doctrine aiming to replace private property profit-based economy with common ownership of major means of production.
+Communism aims to diminish the two classes of society – the working class and the capitalist class – so that the capitalist class will no longer profit from the working class.

-Communism goes against many western principles; therefore, communism is rejected by most western countries.
-Communism’s state-controlled economy and totalitarian government are greatly opposed by the capitalist, democratic nations in Europe, the Americas, and all over the world.
+Communism goes against many western principles; therefore, Communism is rejected by most western countries.
+Communism's state-controlled economy and totalitarian government are greatly opposed by the capitalist, democratic nations in Europe, the Americas, and worldwide.

-What are the major differences between capitalism and communism?
+What are the significant differences between Capitalism and Communism?
 What are the characteristics of communist countries?
 Are there currently any communist countries in the world?

 Capitalism vs. Communism

 Capitalism is an economic system involving free trade and industry that is own and controlled by individuals to make a profit.
-Wealth distribution depends on the individual, as every person needs to work for themselves in order to generate wealth, which allows for class distinction and for the profit of enterprises to b enjoyed by the owner(s).
+Wealth distribution depends on the individual, as every person needs to work for themselves to generate wealth, which allows for class distinction and the profit of enterprises to be enjoyed by the owner(s).

 The Foundation of Communism

-A Communist country is a nation that is governed by a single party, and the foundation of the ruling leaders’ decisions is based on the philosophies of Marx and Lenin.
-To fully understand the basis of communism, it helps to learn more about Marx and Lenin, both of whom were philosphers of the nineteenth and twentieth centuries.
+A Communist country is a nation that is governed by a single party, and the foundation of the ruling leaders' decisions is based on the philosophies of Marx and Lenin.
+To fully understand the basis of Communism, it helps to learn more about Marx and Lenin, both philosophers of the nineteenth and twentieth centuries.

-Through the lens of Marxism, the political agenda that Communism promotes is seen as a form of socialism.
+Through Marxism's lens, the political agenda that Communism promotes is seen as a form of socialism.
 The two phases of Communism, as identified by Marx, explain how Communism unfolds and then becomes regularly practiced in a country.

-Marx conveyed an idea that countries have to understand capitalism before they can move onto the elevated state that socialism provides.
-It has been said by Karl Marx that nations will not understand how to uphold a country politically affiliated with Communism if they do not first master the art of capitalism.
+Marx conveyed that countries have to understand Capitalism before moving onto the elevated state that socialism provides.
+Karl Marx has said that nations will not understand how to uphold a country politically affiliated with Communism if they do not first master the art of Capitalism.
 This applies primarily to third-world countries that need to start from the ground up, not countries that already have a stable grip on their economy.

 The end goal of the two-step process is a country that operates under Communist ideologies.
-In theory, it would be wonderful for nations to be able to make the jump from underdeveloped with no government, to successful and functional without a government, but that is not how it would unfold in the real world.
+In theory, it would be ideal for nations to make the jump from underdeveloped with no government to successful and functional without a government, but that is not how it would unfold in the real world.

 The reality of that situation would be a chaotic nation that experiences turmoil and corruption.
 For example, people would need to be paid based on the quality and quantity of their work.
 But if this understanding is not already deeply ingrained in a society, then everyone would act selfishly and seek success for themselves at the literal expense of everyone else.

-Born on April 22, 1870, Vladimir Lenin followed in the footsteps of Marx in that Lenin was a philospher who analyzed politics and crafted theories around what he saw.
+Born on April 22, 1870, Vladimir Lenin followed in Marx's footsteps in that Lenin was a philosopher who analyzed politics and crafted theories around what he saw.
 Lenin did not have identical beliefs to Karl Marx, but his ideologies were deeply rooted in Communism, much like Marx.

 Leninism goes so far as to proclaim that socialism can only be achieved once the working class reaches a level of political consciousness that government officials withhold.
-The working class, under Leninism beliefs, can only overthrow the government and successfully instill socialism once the people understand how the government works.
+Under Leninist beliefs, the working class can only overthrow the government and successfully instill socialism once the people understand how the government works.
 The basic idea is to get inside the heads of government officials, figure out how they operate, and then find ways to unravel their power.

 When Marxism and Leninism Combine

 Under the combined political theory of Marxism and Leninism, the concept of private property and an economy centered on profits are replaced with public ownership.
-An overall communal control of both natural resources and the means of production are also characteristics of communism.
-This includes open access to mills, factories, and mines to name a few sources of production.
-During the twentieth century, about one-third of the world’s population lived under Communist rule.
+Overall communal control of both natural resources and the means of production are also characteristics of Communism.
+This includes open access to mills, factories, and mines, to name a few sources of production.
+During the twentieth century, about one-third of the world's population lived under Communist rule.
 The region that contained the most heavily concentrated Communist countries was the Soviet Union.

-The Soviet Union experienced an inefficient economy, and the poor performance of the Soviet Union led to the country’s economc collapse in the early 1990s.
+The Soviet Union's economy was inefficient, leading to the country's collapse in the early 1990s.

 As World War II started coming to an end, many European countries were divided based on the political parties they supported.
-Nations took sides, with some countries supporting the Axis Powers, while others were in full support of the Allies.
+Nations took sides, with some countries supporting the Axis Powers, while others supported the Allies.
 A handful of countries that were in agreeance with the Allies became known as the Soviet-controlled Eastern Bloc.

 - Bosnia and Herzegovina